Skip to main content

 2. How many teams are included in a Semester of Project KITE?

-3. Who is a focus child?
+3. Who is a focus child for each team?

 4. When are the trainings held?